Nexfinity/CakeyBot-Wiki/changelists/changelist-2025.md

 ## Added
 * Added the ability to forward approved/denied suggestions to a specific output channel.
+* Added new `/ticket remind` command.
+This will send a DM reminder to this user.
+* Added new `/ticket request-close` command.
+This will send a close request in the ticket for the user.

 # January 25th - Emote Stats
 ## Added